simonoxen/plastimatch/doc/sphinx/3d_slicer_integration.rst

 Furthermore, all of the 3D Slicer Extensions are pre-compiled, and easy to download and use.

+The following 3D Slicer binaries have been tested, and are known to work.

+* Windows 32-bit, Slicer3-3.6-2010-06-10-win32.exe

 Currently, there three different 3D Slicer Extensions.
 They are documented on the 3D Slicer web site.